-Half-fill a large pot with water and bring it to boil.
+Half-fill a large pot with water and bring it to a boil.
 Add a small pinch of salt.

 Soy Sauce Eggs